Develop Your Marketing Strategy through Strategic Planning Sessions

 - Your target customer.
 Who is your Perfect Customer?
 What are their goals and characteristics?
 What answers do they want or need?
 Rigidly defining your “perfect customer” is the backbone of your marketing strategy.
 Without agreement in your company on who your perfect customer is, you will likely scatter your financial resources and brand messaging far too thin.
 This isn’t to say that you will refuse certain people’s business, but rather that the probability of closing the sale on a particular type of individual (say, for example the decision maker in an organization versus the influencer) is much higher than others and will therefore be significantly more profitable for your business.
 It is not possible to have a phenomenal marketing strategy without a rigidly defined customer avatar/”perfect customer”.

 - Customer state before and after statement of value.
 What is your customer’s sate before they have or use your product?
 How does your product change this state?
 Your company must be different, but it must also add real value to their personal lives (B2C marketing) or business (B2B marketing).
+While it’s definitely easier to win in the marketplace with a superior product (or service), you must articulate your value proposition and story well enough for the marketplace to ever even experience your superior product or service.
+In the sales and marketing world, this articulation of the value you can provide to the marketplace is often referred to as a “value proposition”.

 - Strengths, weaknesses, opportunities and threats (SWOT Analysis).
 Review your accomplishments, lessons learned, where you can improve and what you are good at.
 Then you will know what external elements exist that you need to be cautious of or can exploit.